Aims, Objectives and Policy Positions

 The Ireland-Palestine Solidarity Campaign fully supports the right of Palestinian refugees and their descendants to return to their homeland.

-Between 1947 and 1949 Jewish-Israeli military forces ethnically cleansed at least 750,000 Palestinians from what became the state of Israel, representing some 85% of the indigenous Palestinian population.
+During the Nakba, between 1947 and 1949 Jewish-Israeli military forces ethnically cleansed at least 750,000 Palestinians from what became the state of Israel, representing some 85% of the indigenous Palestinian population.
 Again in 1967, Israel forced around 300,000 people (around half of them already refugees from 1948) from their homeland.
 Today, refugees and their descendants number, at a conservative estimate, around five million people.
 Article 49 of the Fourth Geneva Convention states that “forcible transfers, as well as deportations of protected persons from occupied territory to the territory of the Occupying Power or to that of any other country, occupied or not, are prohibited, regardless of their motive.”
 Under Article 147 of the 1949 Geneva Convention IV, “unlawful deportation or transfer … of a protected person” constitutes a grave breach of the Convention.